ligato/cn-infra/docs/tutorials/03_rest-handler.md

 	return p
 }
 ```
+Note also that instead of using the default Ligato REST plugin we could implement
+our own (custom) HTTP handler and make our plugin dependent

-Now we define our handler.
+Now we define our handler:

 ```go
 func (p *MyPlugin) fooHandler(formatter *render.Render) http.HandlerFunc {